-If you are ready to begin your claim for compensation against the NHS for medical negligence, then call us now on 0800 073 8801.
+If you are ready to begin your claim for compensation against the NHS for medical negligence, whether you’re seeking NHS compensation payouts for 2020 cases or those that happened this year, then call us now on 0800 073 8801.
 We will spend a little time learning the details of your case, before offering you some free legal advice on what you should do next.

 On this link you will find information on how to complain to the NHS.

 At the link below, you will find information on medical malpractice in the UK published by the Library of Congress: